BABrandes/IntegratedWidgets/src/integrated_widgets/controlled_widgets/README.md

 Controlled widgets themselves are not thread-safe (like all Qt widgets).
 However:

-- Controllers handle thread-safe bridging from observables
+- Controllers handle thread-safe bridging from nexpys
 - Use controllers' queued signal connections for cross-thread updates
 - Never modify controlled widgets directly from non-GUI threads